natapol/kitsune/README.md

                         Number of threads (integer)
 ```

-### Example
+### Example dataset

-First download the example files.[Download]("https://github.com/natapol/kitsune/blob/master/examaple_viral_genomes.zip")
+First download the example files.
+[Download](https://github.com/natapol/kitsune/blob/master/examaple_viral_genomes.zip)

 ```bash
  kitsune kopt genomeList.txt -kl 15 --canonical --fast -t 4 -o out.txt
 ```

 **Please be aware that this command will use big computational resources when large number of genomes and/or large genome size are used as the input.